Cyber Security

 In fact, an average employee is likely to check their work emails, download attachments and use various file sync and share solutions on their mobile devices to access work remotely.

-However, what they don’t realise is that this could cause a huge problem to the security of your company and its data especially if you don’t have the right measures in place.
+However, they don’t realise that this could cause a huge problem to the security of your company and its data, especially if you don’t have the right measures in place.

-That being said, if you’re unaware of the different mobile security threats and prevention techniques then this guide is what you need.
+That said, if you’re unfamiliar with mobile security threats and prevention techniques, this guide is for you.

 In this article, our experienced IT experts have put together the reasons why cyber attackers are targeting mobile devices, the various BYOD (bring your own device) cyber security threats and the two sure-fire ways to protect your business from the same.